 Additionally, UC Davis offers a variety of classes and resources for active faculty and staff.

-“Transitioning to Retirement,” a five-part series of workshops held from January 10 to February 7, 2014.
-Separate sessions for staff (9 a.m. to noon) and faculty/academics (1:30 to 4:30 p.m.) encompass several different aspects of retirement planning, including:
+“Transitioning to Retirement,” is a five-part series of workshops held scheduled for winter quarter.
+Separate sessions for staff and faculty/academics encompass several different aspects of retirement planning, including:

 - Introduction and Understanding UC Retirement Plan (UCRP) Income Options—the UCRP income options session of this workshop is similar to the “Retirement Planning” class below.